-This latitudinal effect on O3 mixing ratios from snow cover is apparent in Fig. 6, which presents the difference in MDA8 O_3 absolute bias between the CMAQ521 seasonal average simulation CMAQ531 WRF38 M3Dry BiDi simulation.
-In winter, sites in the U.S. northern latitudes and Canada indicate a seasonal average reduction in MDA8 O3 bias of 10 ppbv or more with CMAQ531.
-Sites in the lower latitudes show little change in bias, with some sites in the southern U.S. showing a slight increase in bias with CMAQ531.
-In spring (Mar, Apr, May), MDA8 O3 bias is broadly higher with CMAQ531, with bias increasing from north (where the update of deposition to snow still results in lower bias) to south, where seasonal average biases are higher by up to 4.0 - 5.0ppbv.
+This latitudinal effect on O3 mixing ratios from snow cover is apparent in Fig. 6, which presents the difference in seasonal average MDA8 O3 absolute bias between the CMAQ521 simulation and the CMAQ531_WRF38_M3Dry_BiDi simulation.
+In winter, sites in the US northern latitudes and Canada indicate a seasonal average reduction in MDA8 O3 bias of 10 ppbv or more with CMAQ531.
+Sites in the lower latitudes show little change in bias, with some sites in the southern US showing a slight increase in bias with CMAQ531.
+In spring (March, April, May), MDA8 O3 bias is broadly higher with CMAQ531, with bias increasing from north (where the update of deposition to snow still results in lower bias) to south, where seasonal average biases are higher by up to 4.0- 5.0 ppbv.

-In summer (Jun, Jul, Aug), bias is lower in the CMAQ531_WRF38_M3Dry_BiDi simulation by 2.0 - 4.0 ppbv across much of the U.S. and Canada, with the largest exception in the southwestern U.S. (including California) where the bias increases by 3.0 - 6.0 ppbv at many sites, primarily due to lower ambient O3 mixing ratios from increased O3 dry deposition .
+In summer (June, July, August), bias is lower in the CMAQ531 WRF38 M3Dry BiDi simulation by 2.0-4.0 ppbv across much of the US and Canada, with the largest exception in the southwestern US (including California) where the bias increases by 3.0-6.0 ppbv at many sites, primarily due to lower ambient O3 mixing ratios from increased O3 dry deposition.
 Previous studies have shown that mean O3 is often overestimated by CMAQ in the summer (except in California), so the broad decrease in O3 with CMAQ531 reduces the bias at most sites but worsens underestimation in California.
-The pattern in fall (Sep, Oct, Nov) is similar to summer, with a large, broad decrease in bias for most sites outside of the southwestern U.S. with CMAQ531.
-Sites in southern Florida indicate higher bias with CMAQ531 (3.0 - 4.0 ppbv), as do some other sites in the southeastern U.S. Overall, outside of spring, MDA8 O3 bias is generally lower with CMAQ531 (particularly in the eastern U.S.), with the noted exception of increased negative bias in California.
+The pattern in fall (September, October, November) is similar to summer, with a large, broad decrease in bias for most sites outside of the southwestern US with CMAQ531.
+Sites in southern Florida indicate higher bias with CMAQ531 (3.0-4.0 ppbv), as do some other sites in the southeastern US.
+Overall, outside of spring, MDA8 O3 bias is generally lower with CMAQ531 (particularly in the eastern US), with the noted exception of increased negative bias in California.